Shravan118/JAVA-OOPS-Concepts/UML README.md

 Unified Modeling Language (UML)

+The Unified Modeling Language (UML) offers a way to visualize a system's architectural blueprints in a diagram – Any activities (jobs)
+– Individual components of the system
+• And how they can interact with other software components.
+– How the system will run
+– How entities interact with others (components and interfaces) – External user interface

 1) USE CASE DIAGRAM

 The purpose of a use case diagram in UML is to demonstrate the